dpla/social-media-proof-of-concept/CAPTURING-HOWTO.md

 `{"timestamp":"2024-08-13T16:54:33.537Z","logLevel":"info","context":"general","message":"Loaded!","details":{}}`

-It's important to use the URL of an actual TikTok video page, to ensure you trigger any CAPCHAs that may be presented, so you can solve them while Browsertrix is watching.
+It's important to use the URL of an actual TikTok video page, to ensure you trigger any CAPTCHAs that may be presented, so you can solve them while Browsertrix is watching.

 2. Browse to [http://localhost:9223/](http://localhost:9223/), complete any CAPCHA that appears, and login in the web streaming interface that appears in the web page.

 3. Click Create Profile.

 This process saves a login session in a cookie that Browsertrix will be able to access later.
-You should only need to do steps 1-3 periodically if you are logged out from the Tiktok web site.
+You should only need to do steps 1-3 periodically if you are logged out from the Tiktok website.

 #### Capturing a page